Bedale Hoard: Ingots

 Twenty-nine ingots of silver (with a variety of minor alloys) were found with the hoard, many of which have testing-nicks.
 Three have crosses incised upon them.
 They range from 40 to 146 g in weight.

 Significance

-The hoard represents the scale of international connections in the Early Medieval period, with Russian and Irish influences among the Anglo-Saxon and Anglo-Scandinavian elements.
-The lack of coinage in this hoard shows the bullion-weight economy in use in the late 9th-century AD.
+The hoard represents the scale of international connections in the early medieval period, with Russian and Irish influences among the Anglo-Saxon and Anglo-Scandinavian elements.
+The lack of coinage in this hoard shows the bullion-weight economy in use in the late 9th century AD.
 It is earlier than both the Cuerdale Hoard and the Vale of York Hoard.

+Research undertaken by Jane Kershaw analysed the silver of the hoard using X-ray fluorescence, Inductively coupled plasma mass spectrometry and magnetically-coupled plasma mass spectrometry in order to establish the ratios of lead-isotopes in the metal.
+Lead was used in the cupellation of silver.
+This research has established that the refined silver in the hoard derived from at least different sources: a British source, a French source, and a group that combined British lead with a silver from an eastern source in the Islamic middle-east.

 Public display

 The hoard was first placed on permanent public display in the Yorkshire Museum in 2014.
-From 2017 it formed part of a touring exhibition titled 'Viking: Rediscover the Legend' and is displayed alongside the Vale of York hoard and the Cuerdale hoard, with the tour starting at the Yorkshire Museum and subsequently including Atkinson Art Gallery and Library in Southport, Aberdeen Art Gallery, Norwich Castle Museum, and the University of Nottingham.
+From 2017 it formed part of a touring exhibition titled 'Viking: Rediscover the Legend' and is displayed alongside the Vale of York Hoard and the Cuerdale Hoard, with the tour starting at the Yorkshire Museum and subsequently including Atkinson Art Gallery and Library in Southport, Aberdeen Art Gallery, Norwich Castle Museum, and the University of Nottingham.
+It was included in public display in the Viking North exhibition at the Yorkshire Museum when this opened in July 2025.